files-community/Website/src/routes/blog/posts/v3-2/+page.md

 - Fixed crash that would occur when renaming items in the Grid View layout
 - Fixed crash that would occur when selecting the address bar via `Shift` + `Tab`
 - Fixed crash that would occur when Git path contained an emoji
+- Fixed crash that could occur when dragging in grouped grid layout

 ### Conclusion